mendix/docs/content/refguide/ibm/ibm-watson-connector.md

 ### 3.2 Url

-This is a string containing the Url assigned to the Speech to Text service in your IBM Cloud.
+This is a string containing the URL assigned to the Speech to Text service in your IBM Cloud.
 See section 1.1.1 [IBM Cloud](#IBMCloud) for more details.

 ### 3.3 Audio File